Sitefinity/NewslettersSendGrid/README.md

 By default the web service in Sitefinity that receives the event notifications from SendGrid requires an authenticated backend user to prevent unauthorized access to the service functionality.
 It is advisable that a specific user is created for this purpose.
 Since SendGrid uses basic authentication and therefore supplies the username and password combination in each request an HTTPS connection is highly recommended.

 As for now the service functionality of the service is limited to writing failed delivery entries in the database only if the request contains a valid campaign and subscriber ids which makes the service a bit more resilient to attacks.
-This is why the authentication requirement can be switched off with a configuration change [see below for instructions](#How-to-switch-off-required-authentication).
+This is why the authentication requirement can be switched off with a configuration change [see how to switch off required authentication](#How-to-switch-off-required-authentication).

 ###How to install